Chicago Spinal Cord Injury Lawyer

 A spinal cord injury can be devastating for both the victim and their family.
 Suffering a spine or spinal cord injury may have lifelong consequences.
 The significant recovery time, medical intervention, and the care providers and devices that a spinal injury may necessitate may cost hundreds of thousands of dollars.
 For some, these expenses will be ongoing for life.
 For others, medical bills may be piling up while you recover enough to return to work.

 If you’ve suffered a spinal cord injury because of another party’s negligence, you may be entitled to compensation.
 Illinois law allows successful claimants to recover damages for medical costs, lost wages, pain and suffering, disfigurement and disability, and loss of normal life.
-The experienced Chicago personal injury attorneys at Staver Law Group can answer any questions you may have, explain your options, and help you pursue a claim for compensation.
+The experienced Chicago spinal cord injury attorneys at Staver Accident Injury Lawyers, P.C. can answer any questions you may have, explain your options, and help you pursue a claim for compensation.

 Purpose of The Spinal Cord